-On Good Friday, the beginning of the four-day Easter weekend, it will be illegal to dance in public in 13 out of the 16 states in Germany, with the remaining three enforcing a partial ban during the day.
+On Good Friday, the beginning of the four-day Easter weekend, it will be illegal to dance in public for the full day in 12 out of the 16 states in Germany, with the remaining four enforcing a partial ban during the day.

 Even in Berlin, Germany's party capital, dancing is illegal from 4am to 9pm on Good Friday.
 These might not seem like typical party hours, but clubbing in Berlin can often work on a different timetable.

 But it would seem that party-goers in Berlin have nothing to worry about.

 Joachim Wenz, head of the public order office for Friedrichshain-Kreuzberg, a popular district for Berlin nightlife, told radio station rbb in 2015: "Over the last six years since I've been here, we haven’t been active in enforcing the law."

 The thinking behind the decades-old bans is that there should be respect for Christians, for whom Good Friday and Easter Saturday are days of mourning for Jesus' death, and are considered "holidays of silence".

 "On Good Friday and Easter Sunday it's about taking a pause to show consideration for those grieving," Heike Krohn, spokeswoman for the Berlin-Brandenburg Protestant Church, told rbb.